More than 250 volunteers still needed to make Night to Shine an unforgettable prom experience for those with special needs

 Night to Shine is free for guests to attend.
 Volunteers have been hosting fundraisers all year to pay for it.

-Night to Shine is still looking for dozens of volunteers to dance the night away with the special guests.
-Click or tap here if you’re interested in signing up.
-Know someone who’d like to attend?
+Night to Shine is still looking for at least 250 volunteers to dance the night away with the special guests.
+Click or tap here if you're interested in signing up.
+Know someone who'd like to attend?
 Click or tap here to register a VIP.